32. Central America part 2 – 2013

 It is in ruins today, but much has been preserved including 115 steps up to the top of a tower.
 The view from the top was great.

 The tour also stopped at the Colonial city.
 It had fallen on hard times but was in the midst of restoration.
 In 2013, about 40% of the buildings were restored completely.
-I retuned to Panama City when I took the cruise earlier this year and much more of the city has been restored.
+I returned to Panama City in 2025 and much more of the city has been restored.
 It is a very charming city.

-After Panama City, we spent a couple of days at the Gamboa Resort.
-After the small, intimate eco-resorts in Costa Rica, this huge resort was a shock.
-Although it is in the rain forest, it has no sense of intimacy.
+After the small, intimate eco-resorts in Costa Rica, Gamboa’s size was a shock.
+Although it is in the rain forest, it had no sense of intimacy.
+But it was lovely.

-We took a couple of great hikes. and we did see lots of wild life such as a cute anteater.
+We took a couple of great hikes. and saw lots of wild life such as a cute anteater.
 The guide said that they are nocturnal and rarely come out during the day.
 The anteaters (right) use their tails similarly to monkeys.

 We also saw White Faced and Howler monkeys, the blue Morph butterfly and lots of birds including a toucan.